win-times-win/nail_defect_classification/README.md

 # Nail defect detection
 A docker Image that consists of a REST API running on Flask.
 API allows the user to use a CNN to identifies defect nails.
+CNN accuracy score ~0.95.

 ![](example.jpg)